TikTok fights for survival in latest filing as ban approaches

 Divesting TikTok from ByteDance, the company’s lawyers wrote on Thursday, “would guarantee commercial failure.”

-The ban is set to take effect Jan 19, 2025, with the possibility of a three-month extension of a potential sale is in play.
+The ban is set to take effect Jan 19, 2025, with the possibility of a three-month extension if a potential sale is in play.

 Copyright 2024 NPR